Sunny With a High Near 67

 Friday Night

-Mostly clear, with a low around 35.
-East wind 6 to 10 mph.
+Mostly clear, with a low around 36.
+West wind 6 to 11 mph becoming light and variable after midnight.
+Winds could gust as high as 20 mph.

 Saturday

-Mostly sunny, with a high near 65.
-Light and variable wind becoming northwest 5 to 8 mph in the afternoon.
+Mostly sunny, with a high near 62.
+Light and variable wind becoming east northeast 6 to 11 mph in the morning.
+Winds could gust as high as 20 mph.

 Saturday Night